peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public bool IsIntegral { get; }

-Gets a value indicating whether this object represents an integral number, that is, a number without a fractional part.
-Infinity and not-a-number are not considered integral.
+Gets a value indicating whether this object represents an integer number, that is, a number without a fractional part.
+Infinity and not-a-number are not considered integers.

 <b>Returns:</b>

- `true`  If this object represents an integral number, that is, a number without a fractional part; otherwise, . `false` .
+ `true`  If this object represents an integer number, that is, a number without a fractional part; otherwise, . `false` .

 <a id="IsNegative"></a>
 ### IsNegative